Skip to content

 • inputsId (string | string[]) - ID of an Inputs block to get template variables from.
 Can be a single ID or an array of IDs.
 When multiple IDs are provided, variables are merged in order (later IDs override earlier ones).

 • awsAuthId (string) - ID of an AwsAuth block for AWS credentials.
 The credentials are passed as environment variables (AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_SESSION_TOKEN, AWS_REGION).
+The Check button is disabled until authentication completes.

 • successMessage (string) - Message shown when check succeeds (default: “Success”).
 Supports inline markdown.